 EE worldwide roaming charges

 EE customers will need to pay extra to roam outside of Europe unless they have signed up to a Max Plan or a Smart Benefits plan.
 These packages include a Roam Further Pass or Roam Abroad Pass, either as standard or as an optional reward.
-The passes let customers use their standard allowances in the USA, Canada, Mexico, Australia and New Zealand.
-Customers on a standard package can access the passes for £10 a month.
+The Roam Abroad pass costs £15 a month and let customers use their standard allowances in the USA, Canada, Mexico, Australia and New Zealand.

 Three worldwide roaming charges

-Three customers who are not on an ‘Essential’ plan can pay £2 in Europe and £5 worldwide to access the ‘Go Roam Around the World’ add-on.
+Three customers whose PAYG or pay monthly plan started after 1 October 2021 can pay £5 to access the ‘Go Roam Around the World’ add-on.
 This allows you to use your phone as you would at home for no additional charge for a 24-hour period.
 You can find a list of qualifying destinations here.

 Another option is Three’s Data Passport add-on.
 This costs £5 per day and offers unlimited data until midnight UK time.